ryersonsmartlab/entrainment/README.md

 | `getbins3`                | Given some data and a vector of labels, get the value (or mean/max/min) of data for specified labels.
 This is used to get the max spectral value at a given frequency.                                                                            |
 | `findAudioMarkers`        | Look through an audio file and return the onset times in samples.
 This file is adapted from [PHZLAB](https://github.com/gabenespoli/phzlab).                                                                                                      |
 | `eeg_entrainment`         | Takes an EEG struct and a beat frequency, and returns entrainment values for components that are localized to specified regions.                                                                                                                  |

-<a name="task"></a>

-## Task

-Please see the documentation included in each of the functions in the task folder for an explanation of how they work.

 <a name="matlab"></a>